-Even though the storm has passed, it’s important to be aware of the dangers in your area.
-Here are some tips to help keep you and your family safe when returning home to assess damage after a severe storm.
+Even once the storm has passed, it’s important to be aware of the dangers in your area.
+Here are some tips for safety after the storm to help protect you and your family when returning home to assess damage.

-To avoid home hazards from flooding, turn off the electricity at the main fuse box or circuit breaker, or ask for professional help.
+Ask for professional help if need be.
 Do not touch electrical equipment.
 Use a flashlight, rather than anything flammable, in case of gas leaks.

 Be aware of hazards.